Especially in the Central Black Forest and in the southern Black Forest (e.g. in the Munster Valley

-) there was evidence that intensive ore mining took place in Roman times (extraction of silver and lead ores).
-The Black Forest was practically uninhabited until the early High Middle Ages.
-In the course of the internal colonization in the later High Middle Ages, the plateau was also cultivated starting from the monasteries founded there (St. Peter, St. Märgen).
+) it is proven that intensive ore mining took place in Roman times (extraction of silver and lead ores).
+The High Black Forest was practically unpopulated until the early High Middle Ages.
+During the course of internal colonization in the later High Middle Ages, the plateau was also cultivated, starting from the monasteries founded there (St. Peter, St. Märgen).
 In the later High Middle Ages (from around 1100) mining also experienced an upswing again, especially on Schauinsland

 The Kinzig valley and its side valleys were also an important mining area.
 The small mining settlement of Wittichen near Schenkenzell in the upper Kinzig valley had numerous pits in which a variety of barite, cobalt and silver was mined.
 A geological path still leads today as a circular route past old pits and spoil heaps.
 Show mines were set up in Oberwolfach and in Haslach-Schnellingen.

 A renewed upswing began at the beginning of the 18th century after the loss of Alsace to France.
 It lasted until the 19th century.
 Many pits from this time can now be visited as a show mine, such as B. the pit Teufelsgrund (Münstertal), the hope tunnel Dead moss and the mine in the Schauinsland.